Laura0607/PBfB2018/README.md

-# Aligment of photoperiodic genes and tree building
+# Alignment of photoperiodic genes and tree building

 *Written by: Laura van Rosmalen*
 *January/February 2018*